 Get the Help You Deserve After a Scaffolding Accident

-Attorneys at Hofmann & Schweitzer have been helping construction accident victims since 1977.
+The construction accident attorneys at Hofmann & Schweitzer have been helping construction accident victims since 1977.
 In that time, we have created a remarkable track record of success and a reputation for exceptional client care throughout the five boroughs of New York City.

 Even if you do not think you have a case, talk with a lawyer from our firm today if you have been hurt or if you have lost a loved one in a scaffold accident.
 We will do in-depth research, give you an honest, accurate assessment of your case, and fight to recover the compensation that you deserve.